Skip to main content

 Weber

-At around $499, the Weber Spirit II E-310 is the gas grill most people should start with.
-Not because it's the cheapest option available, but because Weber's build quality at $499 beats other brands at $600, and the Spirit has the reliability record that matters when you're cooking on something for ten years.
+The Weber Spirit E-310 is the gas grill most people should start with.
+Not because it's the cheapest option available, but because Weber's build quality at the entry price beats other brands that cost more, and the Spirit has the reliability record that matters when you're cooking on something for ten years.

 Who it's right for: first gas grill, replacing a cheap grill that died after three years, cooking for a family of four or fewer, limited patio space.
 Who should skip it: anyone who wants a dedicated sear zone, or who cooks for six-plus people regularly.